olgakharkevich/rsschool-cv/cv.md

 - **Tel:** +375(29)5336785 (mts)

 ### My goal:
-I want to keep up-to-date my professionals skills. **RSSchool** - the great place to become better at Front-End Development :)
+I want to keep up-to-date my professionals skills. **RSSchool** -  is the great place to become better at Front-End Development :)

 ### About myself:
 Front-end developer with good hands-on HTML/CSS/JS coding skills, accuracy and attention to details, with great motivation to new knowledge.

 ### Experienced in:
-- code standards;
+- code standards
-- responsive design;
+- responsive design
-- cross-browser development;
+- cross-browser development
-- SASS, LESS, CSS3, HTML5;
+- SASS, LESS, CSS3, HTML5
-- JavaScript, React, Angular;
+- JavaScript, React, Angular
-- CI/CD process organizing based on public cloud providers (Netify, GitHub Actions);
+- CI/CD process organizing based on public cloud providers (Netify, GitHub Actions)
-- Jira processes.
+- Jira processes

 ### Responsibilities:
-- Write code with using coding standarts, semantic rules and best practices;
+- writing code with using coding standarts, semantic rules and best practices
-- Implementation of new functionality;
+- implementation of new functionality
-- Code review and code refactoring;
+- code review and refactoring
-- Quickly responding to any bug or production issues;
+- quickly responding to any bug or production issues
-- Participating in meetings and discussions.
+- participating in meetings and discussions

 ### Code example:
 ```javascript